jlevando/eureka/in_progress/minasian/tracking_documents/readme.txt

 3. gradually, the first file will have fewer rows and the second file will have more rows.
 The first file will be rows for manuscript ("works" in californica) to be migrated and the second file will be manuscripts that have been migrated.

+Strange things I've found along the way

+1. A Pages Csv with no data (21198zz000stfd3) - not sure why.
+It turned out to be an item with no children (either conceptual works or pages, so it shouldn't have qualified to be in my workflow.
+I kicked it out of the batch and moved on.

 About the files